-Should a student organization wish to purchase gift cards as gifts for speakers, as part of fundraisers, or for other charity events they MUST do so at their own cost.
-Reimbursement requests for gift card purchases, will NOT be approved.
+Should a student organization wish to purchase gift cards as gifts for speakers, as part of fundraisers, or other charity events they MUST do so at their own cost.
+Reimbursement requests for gift card purchases, under any circumstances will NOT be approved.